Instructions to Authors

 - Main Document / Article File (click to download the template):

 - References, Tables, Figures and Figure Legends

-Should be uploaded as separate files even if they are embedded in the Main Document.
+Figures should be uploaded as separate files.
 Maximum 10 MB.

 - Studies of basic or clinical investigations in emergency medicine.
 These articles may include randomized controlled trials, observational (cohort, case-control or cross-sectional) studies, descriptive studies, diagnostic accuracy studies, systematic reviews and meta-analyses, non-randomized behavioral and public health intervention trials, experimental animal trials, or any other clinical or experimental studies.